matt-42/lithium/README.md

 APIs.
 As much effort is put into simplifying it's use as in optimizing its performances.
 According to the [TechEmpower
 benchmark](https://tfb-status.techempower.com), it is one of the fastest web framework available.
+It is available on MacOS and Linux.
+Windows support is comming soon.

 It is a set of independent header only C++ libraries, each one of them can be used independently.
-Each library solves one problem and can be used separately.
+Each library solves one problem and can be used
+separately:

 ### [li::metamap](https://github.com/matt-42/lithium/tree/master/libraries/metamap)